jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 The presented procedure assumes a constant element size $h$ and ideally centered nodes.
 Thus, either $h$ or $h/2$ could be used as the step size, depending on the discretization points of interest.
 However, in practical applications, meshes may be distorted, and elements of different sizes or types may be used.
 In such cases, the element size cannot be taken as constant, and the geometric distance between discretization points of consideration $h$ must be evaluated for potentially every calculation.

-While @eq_37 to @eq_46 with neighboring relationships can be used with the forward #gls("fd") method, the global right-ending nodes require special consideration. .
+While @eq_37 to @eq_46 with neighboring relationships can be used with the forward #gls("fd") method, the global right-ending nodes require special treatment.
-This issue is visualized in @fig_41, where the global right-ending discretization points are shown in red.
+This issue is visualized in @fig_41, where the global right-ending discretization points are colored red.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/7_Ending.svg",